 Credit value: 5 British Academy of Audiology CPD credits

 Mode of delivery: Blended learning.
 2 days pre-course directed study and 1 day on campus training with patients in our wax removal clinic and supervised by our ENT team.

 Duration: 3 days

-Entry requirements: You must be currently working in the UK in the field of Audiology or Medicine (please see Course Outline for more details)
+Entry requirements: You must be currently working in the UK in the field of Audiology, Medicine or Healthcare (please see course outline for more details).

-This course is worth 5 British Academy of Audiology CPD credits.
+This course is accredited by the British Academy of Audiology.
+5 British Academy of Audiology CPD credits are available.

-The Advanced Aural Care - Short Course at Aston may be relevant to a variety of professionals including:
+The Basic Aural Care - Short Course at Aston may be relevant to a variety of professionals including:

 - Audiologists, Hearing Aid Dispensers, Clinical Scientists